jamesmh/coravel/README.md

 Coravel is a near-zero config .NET Core framework for Indie developers needing to get their next groundbreaking app to market faster - without compromising code quality and elegance.

 Build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app**.
+It's like your app has **"batteries included!"**

 ![Coravel Scheduler](./Docs/img/scheduledailyreport.png)